 The curriculum in the Upper School retains the balance of head, heart and hands of the earlier years, increasingly challenging students to stretch themselves – to explore and discover who they are and what they stand for.
+Following the Integrated Education Qualifications allows us to continue delivering a real Waldorf education throughout the Upper School, whilst ensuring that all learning and achievement is accredited and allows students to access whichever next steps they choose.

 Having experienced learning whilst immersed in nature, many of our upper school students are naturally drawn to issues related to sustainability, human connection to nature, landscape or the environment.